Finding a cheap energy deal is quick and easy at UKPower - just enter your postcode in the box below to start comparing quotes.

 If you find the cheapest energy supplier is one you’ve never heard of, don’t let this put you off switching to them.
 These smaller suppliers are often trying to get a foothold in the market, and so there’s every chance they will offer great customer service, and because your gas and electricity is supplied through existing pipes and cables, there’ll be no disruption to your service.

 And don’t assume the bigger, better known energy suppliers will provide a high level of customer service, as this is an area where some definitely fall short.
 For greater peace of mind, it’s always worth reading customer reviews before you switch.

 The main reason most people compare quotes is because they want to cut their energy bills by signing up to a cheaper energy deal than the one they’re currently on.
 But there might be other reasons you want to switch energy supplier – you might want your energy provided by a company that provides better customer service, or one which offers green energy deals.

 Whatever your reason for switching, running a comprehensive price comparison is the only way to make sure you’re on the best deal.
 If your current deal has an early exit fee, this means you might have to pay your supplier an amount to end the deal early.
 But it’s worth noting that you can switch to a new deal without paying a penalty fee once your current contract enters its last 49 days, so always check the T&Cs and end date of your current deal before shopping around for cheaper energy deals.

 And when comparing cheap gas and electric deals, it’s worth considering the different types of tariff on offer.
 Fixed priced tariffs are a great way to protect against price rises, as the rate you pay per unit of energy is fixed for the length of the contract.
 But you might want to switch to a variable rate tariff, to take advantage to lower rates if energy prices fall.

-Enter your postcode in the box at the top of the page to kick off your energy price comparison and find the cheapest gas and electricity tariffs.
+Enter your postcode in the box below to kick off your energy price comparison and find the cheapest gas and electricity deals.